 Our program emphasizes the health and well-being our residents.
 We have developed a “L.E.A.D.E.R” Series that focuses on Leadership, Equanimity, Acceptance, Diversity, Engagement and Resilience throughout the residency.
 Through this program’s curriculum, we have focused on team building, mentorship with staff/colleagues, mindfulness, professionalism and leadership development.

-Each fall, the residents are able to participate in a resident only retreat.
+Each fall, the residents participate in a resident only retreat.
 This is an opportunity for residents to get to know one another on a more personal level, spend time together outside of the hospital setting, participate in team building activities and have discussions on ways to continue to improve and strengthen the training program.
-The retreat is fully supported by administration and the current fellows.
-All residents participate and are excused during clinical activities and responsibilities during this time.
+The retreat is fully supported by the administration and the current fellows.
+All residents participate and are excused from clinical activities and responsibilities during this time.

-Beginning in 2017, The OB/GYN & Women’s Health Institute will offer 7 categorical residency positions each year.
-This is an increase in 2 positions from the 5 we have offered previously.
-There are currently a total of 21 categorical residents in the program which will increase to 28 by the 2020.
+The OB/GYN & Women’s Health Institute offers 7 categorical residency positions each year.
+This is an increase in 2 positions from the 5 since 2017.
+Currently there are a total of 27 categorical residents in the program which will increase to 28 by the 2021.
 All positions are filled through the National Residency Matching Program (NRMP).
 No preliminary (PGY1) or advanced positions (PGY2) are offered through the Match.
 International applicants are invited to apply through the ERAS and participate in the NRMP as well.